NoSQL vs SQL? How to Choose the Best Fit for a Project

 Relational database management systems, powered by SQL, ruled the IT industry for more than four decades—until the advent of NoSQL databases.

-Now developers have to ask which is best for a new project: SQL or NoSQL databases?
+Now developers have to ask which is best for a new project: a SQL or NoSQL database?
 This article helps answer that question.

 Why NoSQL Databases Were Created